pascal-fb-martin/houseportal/controlapi.md

 - `host`:                   Name of the host machine this service runs on.
 - `timestamp`:              Time of the response.
 - `control.changes`:        An object that describes the input points that changed, or an empty object when no change history is available.
-- `control.changes.start`:  Time of the oldest state.
+- `control.history.start`:  Time of the oldest state.
-- `control.changes.step`:   Interval between two consecutive values.
+- `control.history.step`:   Interval between two consecutive values.
-- `control.sequend.end`:    Time of the most recent state (relative to changes.start).
+- `control.history.end`:    Time of the most recent state (relative to changes.start).
-- `control.changes.data`:   An object that lists every input point that changed.
-Each input point is an array of sequential values (i.e. a time series) sampled at `control.changes.step` intervals.
+- `control.history.data`:   An object that lists every changes.
+Each change is an array of three value: time (delay in milliseconds since `control.history.start`), input index, value.
+- `control.history.names`:   An array that lists every input.
+This is provided to allow the interpretation of the input indexes in `control.history.data`.
 - `control.status`:         If sync is requested.
 See the status request.

 All time values in the control.changes object are in millisecond units.